camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 ### zeebe.gateway.cluster.security.authentication.identity

 :::note
-The Zeebe configuration properties for Camunda Identity are deprecated since version `8.4.0`.
-Please use the dedicated Camunda Identity properties or the [corresponding environment variables](../../identity/deployment/configuration-variables.md#core-configuration).
+The Zeebe configuration properties for Camunda Identity are deprecated as of version `8.4.0`.
+Use the dedicated Camunda Identity properties or the [corresponding environment variables](../../identity/deployment/configuration-variables.md#core-configuration).
 :::